 More boat races on the Esplanade:

-Most striking is the enormous sphinx-like head of the late Boston Pops Conductor Arthur Fiedler, shown in the photo at the top of this page.
-Newton-based sculptor Ralph Helmick carved it from layers of aluminum in different thicknesses.
-Fiedler conducted the first concert at the Hatch Shell back in 1929.
+Most striking is the enormous sphinx-like head of the late Boston Pops Conductor Arthur Fiedler, shown in the photo at the top of this page, famous because he conducted the first concert at the Hatch Shell back in 1929.

 My vote for most startling goes to the bronze statue of General George S. Patton, Jr. of World War II fame, shown gazing across the river toward our sister city to the north.
 He's holding a pair of binoculars, and a gun is strapped to his side.

 So you have to ask...what is the General doing?
 Shooting ducks on the Charles?
-Searching for enemies in Cambridge?
+Searching for enemies across the river in Cambridge?

 Well, no. The original statue is at the U.S. Military Academy in West Point.
 Patton's father-in-law, wealthy textile tycoon Frederick Ayer who lived a few blocks away on Commonwealth Avenue in what is now called the Frederick Ayer Mansion, simply wanted to honor his famous son-in-law by installing this copy on the Esplanade.